kanchan-rawal/Training-15-days/README.md

 | **Usage**         | Used by developers, servers, hackers  | Mostly used by general users         |
 | **Examples**      | Ubuntu, Fedora, Kali Linux            | Windows 10, Windows 11               |

+### How to install linux on windows
+**1.Virtual box:** It's like creating a computer inside your computer,VirtualBox lets you create a virtual machine (VM).